The challenge: to still expect that never give up kind of love in-spite of broken hearts…video below

 Never give up or the real thing

 Just make sure you’re bringing the real thing to the dating table.
-The version on you that’s working on something more.
-The version of you that’s learning how to forgive cause it looks like every lasting relationship needs that.
+The version of you that’s working on something more.
+The version of you that’s learning how to forgive.
+Cause it looks like every relationship needs that.

 Lady J @ HotPrayers.com

 SHOUTOUTS: The film is an excerpt from the Hot Prayers Launch Party (amazing night).
 Thanks to the Videographer, Keesha Hooks with KVP Images; and the Choreographers/Dancers: Kenya Boston & Quintavious James.
 More shoutouts to come.